oliora/ppconsul/README.md

 // We need the 'agent' endpoint for a service registration agent::Agent agent(consul);

-// Register a service with TTL: agent.registerService(
+// Register a service with associated HTTP check: agent.registerService(
     agent::keywords::name = "my-service",
     agent::keywords::port = 9876,